machinezone/cobra/README.md

 Cobra has been used in production receiving heavy traffic for about a year.
 Since it was written in Python it was named after a snake as an hommage to a great programming language.

+There are 4 operations that a client can execute against a cobra server: publish, subscribe, read and write. publish and subscribe are the 2 operations core to a group-chat, and read and write are the typical operations that key value stores (such as memcached) provide.

+* publish: send data to a channel, which will be broadcasted to anyone subscribed to that channel
+* subscribe: receive events sent to a channel in real time.
+* write: record some data (addressed by a key)
+* read: retrieve data

 # News

 Cobra is actively being developed, check out the [changelog](CHANGELOG.md) to know what's cooking.